 Classifying Acute Lymphoblastic Leukemia

 There is no such thing as routine acute lymphoblastic leukemia (ALL), as it behaves differently in each person.
-ALL does not form tumors, so it is not classified in stages.
+ALL is not classified in stages (i.e. there is no ALL stage I, II, III or IV).

 Instead, the OSUCCC – James experts use advanced laboratory tests such as cytogenetic analysis to classify ALL in groups according to each individual leukemia’s cell characteristics (called immunophenotype), such as whether the leukemia developed from B cells or T cells.